ceosss/dsa/README.md

 # Data Structures & Algorithms
-A full collection of Data Structures & Algorithms.
+A full collection of Data Structures & Algorithms implemented with JavaScript.